SciML/LabelledArrays.jl/README.md

  2  4
 ```

+The labels of LArray and SLArray can be accessed
+by function `symbols`, which returns a tuple of symbols.

 ## Labelled slices

 For a labelled array where the row and column slices are labeled, use `@SLSlice`